 Perhaps one of the more rockin’ Christmas songs out there, I admit that I have been caught tapping my tail to the beat!
 However, the whole song is about how a bunch of young, poor children of unemployed parents mugged Santa and made violent requests like “a machine gun, so I can scare all the kids down the street”.
 The song then suggests that we all “remember all the kids who got nothin’ while you’re drinking down your wine”.
 Haven’t these people never hear of Toys for Tots or other charities that assist with holiday gifts for the poor?
 There is no reason why deserving children should receive nothing for Christmas.
 On the other hand, children who mug Santa do not deserve presents…

 #2 – We Wish You An Adequate Festive Period, by The Happees

-Although the picture of a cat with human hands instead of paws gives me the creeps, I personally love this song and have been posting it to Facebook (ad nauseam) for the past few Christmases.
+Although the picture of a cat with human hands instead of paws gives me the creeps, my Woman personally loves this song and has been posting it to Facebook (ad nauseam) for the past few Christmases as a joke between she and her closest music obsessed friends.
 Unfortunately, not everybody is feeling the love for “Dracula laughing for no reason”, which is why this song makes it to #2 on my list (I am saving the #1 spot for a very special song!).
 A warning for all who choose to play this song: You will not be able to get it out of your head!
-(My Mommie once posted this song to RI Governor Lincoln Chafee's Facebook page in protest of his calling the State House Christmas Tree a "Holiday Tree").
+(My Woman once posted this song to RI Governor Lincoln Chafee's Facebook page in protest of his calling the State House Christmas Tree a "Holiday Tree").

 #1 – Do They Know It's Christmas?, by Band Aid